Your Helpful Guide to Safe Medications During Pregnancy

 But you probably wonder, are these medications safe for my baby?
 Well, not all are safe during pregnancy or while breastfeeding.

-Unfortunately, there’s a lack of high-quality studies in humans on the use of medications during this important time.
+Unfortunately, there’s a lack of high-quality studies in humans on the use of medications during pregnancy.
 Most associations with birth defects come from animal studies using very high doses, or from observational studies that many times fail to account for all confounding factors.

 Until 2015, the FDA required all drug companies to categorize their medications into a letter that summarized their safety during pregnancy.
 You may still find references to this letter system on the Internet:

-• A: Controlled studies in pregnant women fail to demonstrate a risk to the baby in the first trimester, there is no evidence of risk in later trimesters, and the possibility of harm appears remote.
+• A. Controlled studies in pregnant women fail to demonstrate a risk to the baby in the first trimester, there is no evidence of risk in later trimesters, and the possibility of harm appears remote.
+These are considered safe medications during pregnancy.

 Not very clear, right?
 That’s why in 2015, the FDA requested drug companies to remove these letters and replace them with more detailed information about the safety and risks of each medication.